itsnicksia/wizardry-daphne-guide/docs/grade-up/grade-up.md

 - Boss is undead.
 Bring undead slayer weapons if possible, or a lot of magic scrolls.
 - Boss sometimes skips turn.
 - Boss only has 2 moves, both attack 1 unit on the front row.
 1 is a multihit, 1 is a normal hit.
 Not really threatening, just heal up after.
+- Running away from the fight will reset the adds he spawns with.
+You can use this to your advantage and keep running away until he spawns with only Vorpal Bunnies, as they can be killed very quickly and easily.

 ####